awsdocs/amazon-ec2-user-guide/doc_source/work-with-prefixes.md

 # Work with prefixes<a name="work-with-prefixes"></a>

-You can use only the AWS CLI to assign and configure prefixes\.

 **Topics**
 + [Assign prefixes during network interface creation](#create-net-interface-prefix)
 + [Assign prefixes to existing network interfaces](#assign-net-interface-prefix)